lhnguyen102/cuTAGI/README.md

     ```
 2. Install CMake by following [these instructions](https://cmake.org/install/)

+3. Add CMake to PATH.
+For example, adding the following line to your `.zshrc` file
+    ```sh
+    export PATH="/Applications/CMake.app/Contents/bin/:$PATH"
+    ```

-3. Build the project using CMake by the folder `cuTAGI` and  entering these lines in `Terminal`
+4. Build the project using CMake by the folder `cuTAGI` and  entering these lines in `Terminal`
     ```sh
     cmake . -B build
     cmake --build build --config RelWithDebInfo -j 16